Sanket-Nimbalkar/Health-insurance-cross-sell-prediction-/README.md

 ### Repository Contents
 - Health_insurance_cross_sell_prediction_Submission_Template.ipynb: The Jupyter Notebook containing the Python code and step-by-step data analysis process.
-- insurance_data.csv: The dataset used in the analysis (if applicable).
+- Health insurance data.zip: The dataset used in the analysis.
 - README.md: You are reading it right now!
 This file serves as the project's README to provide an overview.

 ### How to Use